MineX13/DonutSmp-Checker/README.md

 This tool does NOT check if Minecraft accounts are valid.
 It ONLY checks if a valid account is banned or unbanned on DonutSMP.
 Don’t use it for combo-checking Minecraft accounts.
-Use responsibly and for fun/education only!
+Use responsibly and for fun/education only and Creator is not responsible for anything you do with this!
+!!!!!!YOU ACCEPT IT BY DOWNLOADING IT!!!!!!